Level/transcoder/README.md

 console.log(transcoder3.encoding('json').encode(123))
 ```

-If given multiple formats (like how `leveldown` can work with both Buffer and strings), the best fitting format is chosen.
+If given multiple formats (like how [`leveldown`][leveldown] can work with both Buffer and strings), the best fitting format is chosen.
 Not by magic, just hardcoded logic because we don't have that many formats to deal with.

 For example, knowing that JSON is a UTF-8 string which matches the desired `utf8` format, the `json` encoding will return a string here: